- Reviewed: 3 November 2017, 15:00 NZDT

 There have been a number of instances of kidnapping for ransom in the past.
 Foreign nationals and expatriates have been targeted.
 There have also been violent attacks and robberies involving tourists visiting national parks, including Andohahela, Montagne d’Ambre and Ankarana in northern Madagascar.
 Seek local advice from your tour operator or park administration in advance of your visit.

 There is a significant risk when travelling by road in Madagascar.
 There have been armed robberies and carjackings on main roads and highways, especially at night.
+There have been regular bandit attacks on vehicles carrying goods and people, including taxis (taxi-bes and taxi-brousses) and public transport.
 It is advisable to keep doors locked and windows up at all times and avoid driving at night.
 If travelling to Fort Dauphin you should fly rather than taking the RN13 due to the risk of violence.

 Piracy remains a threat in the Gulf of Aden and western Indian Ocean.
 Somali pirates have attacked vessels as far as 1000 nautical miles from the Somalian coast.
 Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.